GregoryFarmer/GregoryFarmer/README.md

 ```
 > [!NOTE]
 > Welcome to my GitHub profile!
-> I am a Computer Science: Data Science student from the University of Tennessee @ Chattanooga.
-I have 10 years of *freelance* Node.js programming experience as of February 2026.
-Yes, I started programming from a very young age: pretty cool, right?
-I
+> * I am a Computer Science: Data Science student/graduate from the University of Tennessee @ Chattanooga.
+> * I have 10 years of *freelance* Node.js programming experience as of February 2026 (yes, I started programming from a very young age: pretty cool, right?)
-> mostly specialize in backend-side of websites (express.js my beloved), but I also am not too far off of frontend either (EJS layouts, also my beloved).
+> * I mostly specialize in backend-side of websites (express.js my beloved), but I also am not too far off of frontend either (EJS layouts, also my beloved).
 ```js
 console.log("Where can I be found? 🤔")
 ```